vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 You'll need Sepolia ETH to pay for the Ethereum transaction gas.

 ### Deposit using Console
-* Go back to [Console](https://console.fairground.wtf/) and select the “PORTFOLIO” button on the top toolbar.
+* Go back to [Console ↗](https://console.fairground.wtf/) and select the “PORTFOLIO” button on the top toolbar.
 * Select the Deposits tab.
 * Click the “DEPOSIT” button on the bottom right.
 * Connect your Ethereum wallet to the dApp to populate the “from address”.